alexk99/the_router/captive_portal.md

   the iptable DNAT rule and the route to subscribers must be saved to rc.local in order to autostart them after the reboot.

-## Radius attributes to control PBR rules
+## Controlling subscriber Internet access.
+Radius attributes.

     #
     # PBR rules